bbauska/zombiePolitics/README.md

-youths are disproportionately represented among young people held in juvenile prisons.10 The city of Chicago, which has a large black student population, implemented a take-no-prisoners approach in its use of zero tolerance policies, and the racially skewed consequences are visible in grim statistics that reveal that “every dayg on aver­ age, more than 266 suspensions are doled out . . _ during the school year.”
-Moreover, the number of expulsions has “mushroomed from 32 in 1995 to 3,000 in the school year 2003-2004,"11 most affecting poor black youth.
+youths are disproportionately represented among young people held in juvenile prisons.10 The city of Chicago, which has a large black student population, implemented a take-no-prisoners approach in its use of zero tolerance policies, and the racially skewed consequences are visible in grim statistics that reveal that "every dayg on aver­ age, more than 266 suspensions are doled out . . _ during the school year."
+Moreover, the number of expulsions has "mushroomed from 32 in 1995 to 3,000 in the school year 2003-2004,"11 most affecting poor black youth.</p>

-As the culture of fear, crime, and repression dominates American public schools, the culture of schooling is reconfigured through the allocation of resources used pri­ marily to hire more police, security staff and technologies of control and surveil­ lance.
+<p>As the culture of fear, crime, and repression dominates American public schools,
+the culture of schooling is reconfigured through the allocation of resources used pri­ marily to hire more police, security staff and technologies of control and surveil­ lance.
 In some cases, schools such as the Palm Beach County system have established